John-Kingham/random-old-books/README.md

 ## Features

+### Differences between design to implementation

-During user testing, there was a strong preference from users to have all of the sections (noted under Site Structure above) on one page.
-This was because the overall site was quite small, and navigation was easier on one page than the original three-page design (plus one subscription-success page).
+During user testing, there was a strong preference from users for a simpler design with all sections of the site on one main page.
+This was because the overall site was quite small, and users felt that navigation would be easier on one page than the original three-page design (plus one form-success page).

-The features listed below show the final single-page design.
+I took this onboard and the final implementation uses a single main page.

 ### Existing Features